LucasBehrendt/science-quiz/README.md

 ### Features Left to Implement

-- A system that keeps highscores and incentivizes the user even more to try and beat their previous score.
+- A system that keeps high scores and incentivizes the user even more to try and beat their previous score.
 - A large database of quiz questions to allow the user to play the quiz multiple times without having to answer the same questions over and over.

 ## Testing